dreampulse/printing-client/README.md

 - The code is functional and doesn’t use class syntax

 ### React components are
+- Are stateless
-- Stateless and use pure rendering functions
+- Use pure rendering functions
 - Are documented and tested in storybook
 - Typed-checked
 - The Sass is strictly using the BEM-Convention
-- For each react component exists exactly one Sass-File
+- For each React component, there is only one Sass file
-- The is no container styled
+- There is no container styled
 - There are no console errors or unwanted console logs

 ## Workflow